tewarig/meowForm-docs/docs/Flask code example/Flask Documentation.md

 # Sending Request to MeowForms😸 (Flask)

-⚠️Make sure you have registed to the MeowForms😸
+⚠️Make sure you have registered to the MeowForms😸

 The endpoint to submit a response will be in the format:
 ```